nf-core/eager/docs/output.md

 **Note that many of the statistics from this module are displayed in the General Stats table, as they represent single values that are not plottable.**

 You will receive output for each sample.
 This means you will statistics of deduplicated values of all types of libraries combined in a single value (i.e. non-UDG treated, full-UDG, paired-end, single-end all together).

-warning: If your library has no reads mapping to the reference, this will result in an empty BAM file.
+> ⚠️ Warning: If your library has no reads mapping to the reference, this will result in an empty BAM file.
 Qualimap will therefore not produce any output even if a BAM exists!

 ### Contamination estimation for Nuclear DNA